BerkanQA/IMS-Starter/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* I would like to thank Jordan Harrison for creating and sharing the source code to run up the application
+* I would like to thank Edward Reynolds for the help provided throughout the project